ilhambo/.comDocumentation/SetUp/visualstudio.md

 While you will commit all code except compiled dll's to your source code repository you treat the deployment repository differently in that you commit only the compiled dll's and no source code or project files.
 Of course, if you don't use compiled code but rather code files in /app_code/ or /app_plugins/ this is the same with both types of repositories.

 ##Create a new project
-In Visual Studio create a new project, selecting the Empty MVC4 Web Application option.
+In Visual Studio create a new project, selecting the Empty Web Application option.
+If you will be extending Umbraco with your own MVC code (SurfaceControllers, etc.) you can start with the MVC 4 Web Application project type.
+Note that you'll need to remove some files if you start with this type of project.

 ![visualstudio](images/filenewproject.PNG)

 ##Add Your site files
 If you haven't already, clone your development site to your local machine.
+Make sure you've also restored your content from your umbraco.io site, which will create the local database you'll need to run your site locally.
+See the [Working Local documentation](/Deployments/working-local.md) for details on how to do this if you haven't alredy.

 - Copy all of your site files and folders into the project folder you just created.
 - Include the /.git folder